 The latest extensions appear to have been granted to give the ICO more time to conduct further investigations, consider the companies’ representations regarding the fines, and seek the views of other EU data protection regulations authorities.

-A current situation with Coronavirus outbreak is most likely adding to the reasons why the decision about fine has been postponed.
+A current situation with the Coronavirus outbreak is most likely adding to the reasons why the decision about the fine has been postponed.

 It is now evident that Marriott suffered irreparable reputation damages.
 If the first data breach did not do the job, the second one surely sealed the deal.